sfc-gh-dwilczak/tutorials/docs/snowflake/sso/azure_ad.md

 # Azure Active Directory (SSO) to Snowflake
-In this tutorial we will show how to setup authenticate to Snowflake using SSO with Azure Active Directory Identity Provider.
+In this tutorial we will show how to setup authentication to Snowflake using SSO with Azure Active Directory Identity Provider.

 ## Video
 Video is still in developemnt.